ouspg/CompSec-return-templates/Lab5Template/README.md

 Name ``` ```

-Student id ``` ```
+Student ID ``` ```

 Participated in tasks ``` ```

-Add all your group members names and student ids.
-If you continue the tasks at home you can work with different people.
+Add all your group member's names and student IDs here.
+If you continue the tasks at home, you can work with different people.
 Please mark who participated in which tasks.

 # Task 1
 ### Inspecting power differences of operations